 - A waterproof container with a three-day supply of your pet’s food.
 If your pet eats a specific diet, for example, chinchilla food, make sure you have enough of it for an extended period.
-Chinchillas can’t eat the foods that some other small animals can, so you need to ensure they have plenty of the food they usually eat (such as hay and chinchilla food specially formulated for them).
+Chinchillas can’t eat the foods that some other small animals can, so you need to ensure they have plenty of the food they usually eat.
 In addition, be sure to replace the food supply regularly to ensure its freshness.

 - Bottled water

 - 2 spare pet bowls – one for food, the other for water

 - A spare leash, safety harness, walking jacket or pet carrier

 - Waste clean-up supplies such as a disposable litter pan and scoop, and/or baggies